Waccamaw Siouan Indians: Government

 The tribe is governed by the Waccamaw Siouan Tribal Council, Inc., consisting of six members who are elected by the tribal membership, with staggered terms of one to three years.
 The Tribal Chief's position, formerly inherited or handed down in personal appointment, is now also an elected position.
 The tribe has an Elders Review Committee, which conducts monthly tribal meetings to inform and educate members about issues of importance to the tribe as a whole.
 The opinions and suggestions of tribal members are solicited during these meetings and are incorporated into the decision-making process.

 The tribal council employs a tribal administrator to handle the day-to-day operations of the tribe, with an annual budget of approximately $1 million.
 The administrator supervises the management of tribal grant programs and provides a monthly reporting of the status of grant activities to local, state, and federal agencies, private donors, the tribal council, and tribal members.

-State and federal recognition
+State recognition

-The Waccamaw Siouan Indians were recognized by the state of North Carolina in 1971, and holds membership on the NC Commission of Indian Affairs as per NCGS 143B-407.
-The Tribe was incorporated as a 501(c)(3) organization in 1977.
+The Waccamaw Siouan were designated and officially recognized by the state of North Carolina on July 20, 1971, through the passage of a law by the North Carolina General Assembly.
+North Carolina General Statutes § 71A-4.
+Waccamaw Siouan Tribe of North Carolina lays out their rights, privileges, immunities, obligations and duties:

+"The Indians now living in Bladen and Columbus and adjoining counties of North Carolina, originally found by the first white settlers in the region of the Cape Fear River, Lake Waccamaw, and the Waccamaw Indians, a Siouan Tribe which inhabited the areas surrounding the Waccamaw, Pee Dee, and Lumber Rivers in North and South Carolina, shall, from and after July 20, 1971, be designated and officially recognized as the Waccamaw Siouan Tribe of North Carolina and shall continue to enjoy all their rights, privileges and immunities as citizens of the State as now or hereafter provided by law, and shall continue to be subject to all the obligations and duties of citizens under the law."

+The "Waccamaw-Siouan from Columbus and Bladen Counties" hold membership on the North Carolina Commission of Indian Affairs as per NCGS 143B-407.

+Federal recognition

+The Waccamaw Siouan Indian Tribe is not federally recognized.

+Their congressional representative introduced a failed bill for federal recognition in 1948.
 Lumbee Legal Services, Inc., represents the Waccamaw Siouan Tribe in its administrative process for seeking federal recognition.